intel-lab-lkp/linux/Documentation/process/applying-patches.rst

-A few other nice arguments for patch are ``-s`` which causes patch to be silent except for errors which is nice to prevent errors from scrolling out of the screen too fast, and ``--dry-run`` which causes patch to just print a listing of what would happen, but doesn't actually make any changes.
+A few other nice arguments for patch are ``-s`` which causes patch to be silent except for errors which is nice to prevent errors from scrolling out of the screen too fast, and ``--dry-run`` which causes patch to just print a listing of what would happen, but does not actually make any changes.
 Finally ``--verbose`` tells patch to print more information about the work being done.